metonym/svelte-visibility-change/README.md

 **Use cases**

-- make a network request whenever the browser tab is focused
+- make a network request when the browser tab is focused
-- toggle audio when the browser tab is focused or blurred
+- play/pause audiot when the browser tab is focused or blurred
 - pause expensive background computations when the tab is blurred

 Try it in the [Svelte REPL](https://svelte.dev/repl/a4b8bdb782514baaa7fa1cb26313b303).